-Wishing to flee the wide path that leadeth to destruction, O venerable ones, ye chose for yourselves the desert as a habitation, and adopted voluntary poverty, laying up spiritual treasure in heaven.
-Wherefore, ye discovered Christ, the priceless Pearl, and glorified His most wondrous economy for you.
+Wishing to flee the wide path that leadeth to destruction, O venerable ones, ye chose the desert as a habitation for yourselves and adopted voluntary poverty, laying up spiritual treasure in heaven.
+Wherefore, ye discovered Christ, the priceless Pearl, and ye glorified His most wondrous economy for you.

-The ranks of angels were amazed, beholding mortal men who took upon themselves the ministry of the angels, and were nourished most wondrously with the most pure Body and Blood of Christ; and with awe they cried out to God: Glory to Thy tender compassion, O Lover of mankind!
+The ranks of angels were amazed, beholding mortal men who took upon themselves the ministry of the angels, and were nourished most wondrously with the most pure Body and Blood of Christ; and with awe cried out to God: Glory to Thy loving-kindness, O Lover of mankind!
 Glory to Thy condescension, O Christ!
 Glory to Thy power, O Lord!

-O Christ, Thou didst glorify Thy servants, bestowing strength upon them to confront the demons, ever strengthening them for their struggles, and especially, sending them an angel and granting them the divine communion of Thy Body and Blood in a mystical manner.
+O Christ, Thou didst glorify Thy servants, bestowing strength upon them to confront the demons, ever strengthening them for their struggles, and especially, sending them an angel, mystically granting them the divine communion of Thy Body and Blood.
 Glory to Thy power, O Lord!

-Theotokion: Thou art truly a daughter of mortal Adam, and the Mother of God, O Theotokos, who hast ineffably given birth to thy Creator and Lord, Who hath redeemed the generation of Adam from corruption.
+Theotokion: Thou art truly the daughter of mortal Adam, and the Mother of God, O Theotokos, for thou hast given birth ineffably to thy Creator and Lord, Who hath redeemed the generation of Adam from corruption.
 Glory to the ineffable counsel of God!